OlegBash599/AnyTabUpdateTask/README.md

 <p>Utility is for avoiding creation additional function modules and table types for stable and fast code-writing.
+Utility is enriching for object-oriented and functional approach of internal-teble processing.

 Main functionality is in package <strong>ZC8A_005</strong>.</BR>
 Demo-report is in addtional sub-package <strong> [ZC8A_005_DEMO](https://github.com/OlegBash599/AnyTabUpdateTask/tree/main/src/zc8a_005_demo) </strong> which is in separate folder(https://github.com/OlegBash599/AnyTabUpdateTask/tree/main/src/zc8a_005_demo) in this repository.